mrismanaziz/Reforestation/README.md

-## Why did the clown have neck pain? - Because he slept funny
+## Why did the sentence fail the driving test?
+It never came to a full stop.